By Catherine Mann

 Establish rules of social conduct

 Even prior to setting up activities of communication and collaboration, group guidelines for behavior must be established.
 This is necessary for the majority of classrooms as well as other group scenarios.
 This is no different for virtual spaces where users interact with each other.
 Netiquette refers to general guidelines for behavior on the internet, which highlight using civil language, respecting other people’s time and privacy, and allowing others the benefit of the doubt when words appear to connote tone.

 The need for these guidelines suggests there is a tendency for online students to forget that there are sensing and feeling human beings on the other side of the screen.
 Sometimes we need reminders when we engage in discussions, especially worthwhile ones that encourage participants to voice diverse opinions.
 Effective facilitators moderate group discussions without squashing voices.
 One way is by simply reminding participants about relevant rules of Netiquette when the occasion arises.
 Instructors need to remember and hee these guidelines as well.
 The more they communicate messages to students, the more likely students pick up the respectful communication skills that are being modeled.

 Create opportunities for students to use and apply newly learned skills with feedback

-Regular use of assessment doesn’t have to be intimidating or overwhelming to students, provided the majority are low-stakes and given with the understanding that they present opportunities for students to practice what they learned.
+Regular use of assessment doesn’t have to be intimidating or overwhelming to students, provided the majority are low-stakes and given the understanding that they present opportunities for a student to practice what they learned.
 This may look like a brief quiz or activity after each content unit.
-Instructor feedback for the completion of each activity helps students to learn from their mistakes and to understand that the instructor wants them to master the content.
+Instructor feedback for the completion of each activity helps students to learn from their mistakes and that their instructor wants them to master these skills.